Alenia C-27J Spartan: MC-27J

-The Italian Air Force converted three C-27Js into MC-27Js in 2016.
-On 25 March 2014, the first MC-27J, named Praetorian in the configuration tailored for Italian Air Force, performed its maiden flight.
-In July 2014, the MC-27J reportedly successfully completed the first phase of ground and flight testing with the Italian Air Force.
+The Italian Air Force converted three C-27Js into MC-27J in 2016.
+In March 2014, the first MC-27J, named Praetorian in the configuration tailored for Italian Air Force, performed its maiden flight.
+In July 2014, the MC-27J completed the first phase of ground and flight testing with the Italian Air Force.
 In October 2020, the annual Documento Programmatico Pluriennale (DPP) 2020-2022 of Italian Minister of Defence indicates realization of the MC-27J to support special operations.

 EC-27 "Jedi"

 In 2010, the Italian Air Force announced the development of an electronic warfare package for its C-27 fleet under the jamming and electronic defence instrumentation (Jedi) program.
 One publicised ability of the aircraft is the disruption of radio communications and, in particular, remote detonators commonly used on improvised explosive devices (IEDs).

 The EC-27 has been compared to the capabilities of the USAF's Lockheed EC-130H Compass Call.
 In 2015, it was revealed that an improved Jedi 2 payload was under development to provide increased electronic warfare capabilities.